-Q 54: What are the penalties if large employers don't provide coverage?
+Q 52: What are the penalties if large employers don't provide coverage?

 Large employers may have to pay a tax penalty if they don't offer affordable coverage that provides minimum value for at least 95% of their full-time employees and their dependents, or all but five full-time employees, whichever is greater, and at least one of their employees gets premium tax credits through the [insert name of state exchange].
-The penalty was imposed starting Jan.
+The penalty will be imposed starting Jan.
 1, 2016, for coverage not offered in 2015.

-The penalty for a large employer that doesn't offer coverage to full-time employees and their dependents is \$2,320 multiplied by the number of full-time employees, if at least one full-time employee has received a premium tax credit.
-The first 30 employees are exempted in the count to calculate the penalty.
+The penalty for a large employer that doesn't offer coverage to full-time employees and their dependents is \$2,000 multiplied by the number of full-time employees, if at least one full-time employee has received a tax credit from the [insert name of state exchange].
+The first 30 employees are exempted in the count.

-Similarly, the penalty for a large employer that offers coverage that isn't affordable or doesn't give minimum value is \$3,480 multiplied by the number of full-time employees who receive premium tax credits.
-(The maximum penalty may not be greater than \$2,320 multiplied by the total number of all full-time employees.)
+Similarly, the penalty for a large employer that offers coverage that isn't affordable or doesn't give minimum value is \$3,000 multiplied by the number of full-time employees who receive premium tax credits.
+(The maximum penalty may not be greater than \$2,000 multiplied by the total number of all full-time employees.)